-It’s the summer of the road trip.
-Due to the coronavirus pandemic, many of us still feel unsafe on planes and trains.
-Plus, as anyone who went through an On The Road phase in college can tell you, long car rides are fun, and romantic, and a little sexy.
+It’s the age of the road trip.
+As anyone who went through an On The Road phase in college can tell you, long car rides are fun, and romantic, and a little sexy.
+(Not to mention, a car feels like the safest way to travel right now, as the world continues to fight the COVID-19 pandemic.)
 Which brings us to: road trip sex.
 That's right.
 If folks are getting behind the wheel this summer, you can bet your last face mask that they’re also getting it on in (and around) the backseat.

 Of course, road trip sex carries some inherent risks.
 DeGeare filled us in on how to stay safe during your fling — while still having fun.